 Characteristics of included studies

-Table 2 summarizes details of the 11 studies included[31-41].
-The studies demonstrated the ability of CNN models in analysed images of liver cancers as follows: classification of liver masses into five categories: category A: classic HCC, category B: malignant liver tumour other than HCC, category C: intermediate masses (early HCC, or dysplastic nodules, or benign liver masses, category D: haemangiomas, category E: cysts[31], detection of small metastasis in the liver[32], discrimination between primary liver cancer (HCC) and secondaries in the liver[33], differentiate between chronic liver diseases such as cirrhosis and the presence of HCC on top of cirrhosis[34], grading HCC nuclei and segmentation of HCC nuclei on pathology images[35,36], classification of liver lesions[31,33,34,37,41], and detection of liver tumour, or liver masses and identify their types, and phases[38-40].
-While these studies examined liver CT images[31,32,37-40], ultrasound images[34], and 3D multiparameter MRI scan images[33,41], other images such as cellular and histopathological images were also included[35,36].
+Table 2 summarises details of the 11 studies included[31-41].
+The studies demonstrated the ability of CNN models in analysed images of liver cancers as follows: classification of liver masses into five categories: category A: classic HCC; category B: malignant liver tumour other than HCC; category C: intermediate masses (early HCC, dysplastic nodules, or benign liver masses; category D: haemangiomas; category E: cysts[31], detection of small metastasis in the liver[32], discrimination between primary liver cancer (HCC) and secondaries in the liver[33], differentiation between chronic liver diseases such as cirrhosis and the presence of HCC on top of cirrhosis[34], classification of grade of HCC nuclei and segmentation of HCC nuclei on pathology images[35,36], classification of liver lesions[31,33,34,37,41], and detection of liver tumour or liver masses and identification of their types and phases[38-40].
+While these studies examined liver CT images[31,32,37-40], ultrasound images[34], and 3D multi-parameter MRI scan images[33,41], other images such as cellular and histopathological images were also included[35,36].

 Countries and institutes/universities involved

 Geographically, these studies were performed in Japan (2), China (3), the United States (2), India (1), Greece (1), and Israel (4).
 Some papers were written by authors from two countries.
-Top universities, hospitals and research institutes that lead such research were: Department of Radiology, the University of Tokyo Hospital, Tokyo, Japan; Faculty of Engineering, Department of Biomedical Engineering Medical Image Processing Laboratory, University of Tel Aviv, Israel; Department of Informatics Engineering Technology Education Institute of Crete, Greece; Thapar Institute of Engineering and Technology, Patiala, India; Manipal Hospital, Bangalore, India; Software College, Northeastern University, Shenyang, China; Electric and Computer Engineering Stevens Institute of Technology, NJ, United States; Department of Diagnostic Images, the Chaim Sheba Medical Centre; School of Computer Science and Engineering, The Hebrew University of Jerusalem, Jerusalem, Israel; Information Science and Engineering, Ritsumeikan University, Shiga, Japan; Medical School, Zhejiang University, Hangzhou, China; Department of Biomedical Engineering, Yale University, CT, United States; and Department of Electrical Engineering, Yale University, CT, United States.
+Top universities, hospitals, and research institutes that led such research were: Department of Radiology, the University of Tokyo Hospital, Tokyo, Japan; Faculty of Engineering, Department of Biomedical Engineering Medical Image Processing Laboratory, University of Tel Aviv, Israel; Department of Informatics Engineering Technology Education Institute of Crete, Greece; Thapar Institute of Engineering and Technology, Patiala, India; Manipal Hospital, Bangalore, India; Software College, Northeastern University, Shenyang, China; Electric and Computer Engineering Stevens Institute of Technology, NJ, United States; Department of Diagnostic Images, the Chaim Sheba Medical Centre; School of Computer Science and Engineering, The Hebrew University of Jerusalem, Jerusalem, Israel; Information Science and Engineering, Ritsumeikan University, Shiga, Japan; Medical School, Zhejiang University, Hangzhou, China; Department of Biomedical Engineering, Yale University, CT, United States; and Department of Electrical Engineering, Yale University, CT, United States.

 Methods used

 Description of reported methods: The description of the method used in these studies and the content described provided significant detail about the dataset, the generation of the CNN algorithm, the architecture used, the experiments carried out to assess system performance, system evaluation, and accuracy of automatic liver segmentation or classification[14,31-41].
-However, in most studies identified, no details were given regarding clinical information such as number of patients included, sources and number of images used, clinical procedures carried out.
+However, in most studies identified no details were given regarding clinical information, such as number of patients included, sources and number of images used, and clinical procedures carried out.
 This imbalance in the methods described may be related to the background of the authors of these studies and the journals that published these studies.
-The eleven studies were published by 58 authors; of these five were from radiology departments, one from the pathology department, and two were possibly with medical back ground.
-The remaining fifty authors were non-medical from engineering, computer science, and medical image processing laboratory.
-Except for Radiology[31], and Ultrasonic Imaging[34], the majority of these articles were published in journals specialised in computer science and Biomedical informatics such as Neurocomputing[32,36,37], IEEE Journal of Biomedical Health Informatics[33], Computers in Biology and Medicine[35], Medical and Biological Engineering and Computing[38], and International Journal of Computer Assisted Radiology and Surgery[39].
+The 11 studies were published by 58 authors; of these, five were from radiology departments, one was from the pathology department, and two were possibly with medical back ground.
+The remaining 50 authors were non-medical and were from engineering, computer science, and medical image processing laboratory.
+Except for Radiology[31], and Ultrasonic Imaging[34], the majority of these articles were published in journals specialised in computer science and Biomedical informatics, such as Neurocomputing[32,36,37], IEEE Journal of Biomedical Health Informatics[33], Computers in Biology and Medicine[35], Medical and Biological Engineering and Computing[38], and International Journal of Computer Assisted Radiology and Surgery[39].
 These two factors may explain the dominance of technical information regarding computer science information in the study methods.